s2501/todo-list/README.md

 ======================================================

-## Playing and tinkering with Angular 2 Tour of Heroes and ES5
+## Playing and tinkering with Angular 2 and building a simple TODO: list and ES5

 Purpose of the project is to be used as a reference on how you can work with ES5 and Angular 2.
 Personally learned a lot about TypeScript.